ietf-teep/architecture/draft-ietf-teep-architecture.md

 device with a particular TEE, it must obtain a TAM certificate from a CA that is listed in the Trust Anchor store of the TEE.

+## Trust Anchors in a TEE {#trust-anchors-in-tee}

+A TEE determines whether TA binaries are allowed to execute by verifying whether the TA's signer chains up to a certificate in a list in the TEE's Trust Anchor Store.
+The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of "Trust Anchor Manager TA" that has Trust Anchors in its configuration data.
+Thus, Trust Anchors can be updated similar to updating the configuration data for any other TA, as discussed in {{trust-anchors-in-teep-agent}}.

-## Trust Anchors in a TAM
+## Trust Anchors in a TAM {#trust-anchors-in-tam}

-The Trust Anchor Store in a TAM consists of a list of Trust Anchors, which are CA certificates that sign various device TEE certificates.
-A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a CA that the TAM trusts.
+The Trust Anchor Store in a TAM consists of a list of Trust Anchors, which are certificates that sign various device TEE certificates.
+A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a certificate that the TAM trusts.

 ## Scalability

-This architecture uses a PKI.
-Trust Anchors exist on the devices to enable the TEE to authenticate TAMs, and TAMs use Trust Anchors to authenticate TEEs.
-Since a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue many certificates.
+This architecture uses a PKI, although self-signed certificates are also permitted.
+Trust Anchors exist on the devices to enable the TEE to authenticate TAMs and TA signers, and TAMs use Trust Anchors to authenticate TEEs.
+When a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue many certificates.
 This makes the protocol highly scalable.
 New factories that produce TEEs can join the ecosystem.
 In this case,